Burundi | Stew

 Simmer

 Bring to a boil, then reduce heat.
-Cover and simmer, stirring occasionally, until leaves are very tender and sauce is thick.
+Stir in peanut butter or pounded peanuts.
+Cover and simmer, stirring occasionally, until leaves are very tender and the sauce is thick.

 Simmer 40:00